aysegeakar/health-data-analysis/README.md

 # Health Data Analysis

 This project focuses on analyzing health and laboratory-style datasets using Python and SQL.
+It demonstrates basic data cleaning, exploration, and visualization for health-related data.

 ## Objectives
 - Practice data cleaning and exploratory data analysis